-Another critical issue when we consider discrimination in the sharing economy is the feedback mechanism between suppliers and customers through online reviews.
+Another critical issue regarding discrimination in the sharing economy is the onlinereviews feedback mechanism between suppliers and customers.
 In the context of the sharing economy, online feedback usually includes numerical ratings and textual reviews.
-However, their potential roles in affecting entrepreneurial outcomes can be ambiguous.
-While research has shown that certain types of online feedback can attenuate the disparity between White and African American customers (Cui et al., 2020), it has also been argued that rating systems can lead to discriminatory spillovers and amplify discrimination (Teng et al., 2023).
-Since online feedback is crucial for platforms to build an ecosystem of high-quality users and increase their values (Tadelis, 2016), further examination is needed to understand the conditions under which different types of online feedback might mitigate or exacerbate bias.
+However, their potential effects on entrepreneurial outcomes can be ambiguous.
+Researcher have shown that certain types of online feedback can attenuate the disparity between White and African American customers (Cui et al., 2020); others have argued that rating systems can lead to discriminatory spillovers and amplify discrimination (Teng et al., 2023).
+Since online feedback is crucial for platforms to build an ecosystem of high-quality users and increase their value (Tadelis, 2016), further examination is needed to understand the conditions under which different types of online feedback might mitigate or exacerbate bias.

-Overall, this study aims to understand how racial backgrounds influence the business performance of suppliers in the sharing economy by examining where discrimination is more prevalent, why it occurs, and how racial minority entrepreneurs can mitigate discrimination.
-Analyzing all Airbnb listings across the U.S. from May 2015 to April 2023, I find that non-White Airbnb hosts charge lower prices, have fewer bookings, and experience higher exit rates compared to their White counterparts.
-To understand the impact of ideology on the success of racial minority entrepreneurs, I further examine zip code-level heterogeneity across the country and find that the impact of race is greater in more conservative ZIP Code Tabulation Areas.
-Finally, I investigate the impact of online feedback and find that White hosts benefit more from better numerical ratings than racial minority hosts, possibly because racial minorities face greater challenges in accumulating ratings.
-However, textual reviews help offset this relative disparity under specific conditions, suggesting they could play a crucial role in fostering a more equitable marketplace.
-A series of explorations into alternative explanations enhances the robustness of these findings and addresses several potential endogeneity concerns.
+In this study, I aim to understand how racial backgrounds influence the business performance of suppliers in the sharing economy by examining where discrimination is more prevalent, why it occurs, and how racial-minority entrepreneurs can mitigate it.
+Analyzing all Airbnb listings across the United States from May 2015 to April 2023, I find that non-White Airbnb hosts charge lower prices, have fewer bookings, and experience higher exit rates compared to their White counterparts.
+To understand the impact of ideology on the success of racial-minority entrepreneurs, I further examine ZIP Code-level heterogeneity across the country, and I find that the impact of race is greater in more-conservative ZIP Code Tabulation Areas.
+Finally, I investigate the impact of online feedback; I find that White hosts benefit more from better numerical ratings than racial-minority hosts, possibly because racial minorities face greater challenges in accumulating ratings.
+However, textual reviews help offset this relative disparity under specific conditions, suggesting that they could play a crucial role in fostering a more-equitable marketplace.
+My robustness checks corroborate the validity of these findings and address several potential endogeneity concerns.

 This paper makes several contributions to the management literature.
 First, it expands on existing research that examines racial bias in platform settings by addressing the critical issue of discrimination against suppliers.
-I use rich data to study the impact of race on supplier performance across the entire U.S. over eight years on Airbnb, a prominent platform that has previously focused more on bias against customers than suppliers.
-Second, this study contributes to a nascent stream of research on the implications of polarization and ideology for firm performance.
+I use rich data to study the impact of race on supplier performance across the entire United States over eight years on Airbnb, a prominent platform that has previously focused more on bias against customers than against suppliers.
+Second, it contributes to a nascent stream of research on the implications of polarization and ideology for firm performance.
 While recent research has explored polarized consumer behaviors and responses by established firms (Barber IV and Blake, 2024; Hou and Poliquin, 2023; Mohliver et al., 2023), limited evidence exists on how ideology affects the entrepreneurial outcomes of individual suppliers.
-This research fills this gap and provides insights into the implications for market entry and exit among racial minority entrepreneurs.
-Third, this study adds to the literature on online reputation systems, particularly focusing on the recent inquiry on suppliers' performance improvements through responding to online reviews (Ananthakrishnan et al., 2023; Zeng and Sakakibara, 2024).
+My research fills this gap, providing insights into the implications for market entry and exit among racial-minority entrepreneurs.
+Third, it adds to the literature on online reputation systems, particularly focusing on the recent inquiry into suppliers' performance improvements through responding to online reviews (Ananthakrishnan et al., 2023; Zeng and Sakakibara, 2024).
 Specifically, it examines how different feedback mechanisms can disproportionately benefit suppliers from different racial backgrounds.
 This analysis identifies conditions under which online reputation systems can mitigate or exacerbate biases, highlighting implications for enhancing equity and efficiency on platforms.